mmattb/MLHomework-Diffusion-with-priors/ASSIGNMENT.md

 3. **What to look for**:

    **For Model A (flat)**:
-   - Generated images should mostly be ONE type (all dogs or all cats)
+   - Generated images are likely unevenly distributed between two modes (e.g. mostly dogs or mostly cats), or exhibit some sort of mode averaging (e.g. mixing up the dog and cat concepts - perhaps having a mixed ear set).
-   - This is mode collapse!
+   - This is the issue which the hierarchical model is trying to solve.

    **For Model B (hierarchical)**:
    - z1 embeddings should cluster around **4 ground truth points** (dog, cat, car, truck)